DenChess3/Cetacerian-Source-Separation/README.md

 # Cetacerian-Source-Separation
-The Cetacerian Source Separation Task.
+The task is to separate the sources of cetacean speech.
 Research in this area will be conducted here.